Phasor2/Robotic-ECE478-Tutrtlebot2/README.md

 # Project 2 requirements:

-1.Implement speech recognition into the robot by using Google Dialogflow.
+1. Implement speech recognition into the robot by using Google Dialogflow.

 2. Implement speech synthesis into your robot by using Amazon Polly

 # Project Status 1 and 2: